 Corbett National Park was the first Tiger Reserve under the project in India.
-So from that point of view Corbett is one of the oldest as well as the largest national park of India.
-The park is an ideal home for many majestic animals like the Royal Bengal Tiger, Asiatic Elephant and many other wild animals.
-Due to healthy population of wild today, Corbett is one of best preserved parks with 164 numbers of tigers and over 600 elephants.
-As per the recent survey Corbett reveals the highest density of population of tigers in the country at 20/100 square kilometers.
+So from that point of view, Corbett is one of the oldest as well as the largest national parks in India.
+The Park is an ideal home for many majestic animals like the Royal Bengal Tiger, Asiatic Elephant, and many other wild animals.
+Due to the healthy population of the wild today, Corbett is one of the best-preserved parks with 164 numbers of tigers and over 600 elephants.
+As per the recent survey, Corbett reveals the highest density of tiger population in the country at 20/100 square kilometres.

-The tiger is not only the star attraction of the Jim Corbett National Park but is the most celebrated of the wild animals in India.
-This wonderful creature of God symbolizes the power of nature and finds an important place in our culture, mythology and legends.
-The majesty has been treated and worshiped as the ruler of the forest.
+The Tiger is not only the star attraction of the Jim Corbett National Park but is the most celebrated of the wild animals in India.
+This wonderful creature of God symbolizes the power of nature and finds an important place in our culture, mythology, and legends.
+The Majesty has been treated and worshiped as the ruler of the forest.